She wrote, “I am very very new to homeschooling . . .” and asked for help.

 COMMUNITY.

 Join a homeschooling COMMUNITY.
 It can be local and/or online.
+HSLDA has a extensive, detailed listing; link to that page.
 However, having advised that, I will say that when I started there weren’t support groups and the internet didn’t exist.
-So we never joined any groups.
+So we never became members of a co-op.

 STYLE.

 Become knowledgeable about homeschooling STYLES.
 This knowledge will help you make curricula choices, scheduling decisions, and student/teacher type of engagement.
 Common styles include traditional, classical, Charlotte Mason, Montessori, Waldorf, unschooling, and eclectic homeschooling.
 You can learn more by searching “homeschool styles.”
-That search should provide an AI summary and you can search more using those style names.
-Ours has been a combination of traditional and eclectic.
+That search should provide an AI summary and you can search further using those style names.
+Ours has been a combination of traditional and eclectic with strong classical beliefs.

 SCHEDULE.

 Think about tradition school year vs. year-round.
 If you aren’t familiar with the year-round approach, search it online.
-We use year-round which gives us.
+We use year-round which gives us lots of flexibility with non-school days throughout the year.
+We fell into the rhythm of year-round because we need breaks throughout the year.
+We take time off for holiday activities, for a week at the coast twice a year, for pauses after some intense studies, for family emergencies, i.e., illness or the visits of family that lives overseas.
 Public schools in our state have a 165 day calendar.
-Our target is 150 days since we don’t have half-days, assemblies, pep-rallies, etc. We’ve fell into the rhythm of year-round because we need breaks throughout the year.
-We take time off for holiday activities, for a week at the coast twice a year, for pauses after some intense studies, for family emergencies, i.e., illness, for visits of family that lives overseas.
+Our target is 150 days since we don’t have half-days, assemblies, pep-rallies, etc.

-You need to consider your day to day routine, for example, how many days, which days of the week, and general time during the day–morning or afternoon.
-You want to have a general sequence of subjects throughout the day based on rhythm of your home and which ones require lots of 1:1 engagement and which ones can be mostly self-managed.
+You need to consider your day to day routine, for example, how many days, which days of the week.
+And you need to decide the general time during the day–morning or afternoon, or both.
+You want to have a general sequence of subjects throughout the day based on the rhythm of your home and which ones require lots of 1:1 engagement or which ones can be mostly self-managed.
 Our schedule varies based on age, subjects, and family plans, i.e., appointments.
-However, it is generally predictable; predictable schedules help us thrive.
+However, it is for the most part predictable.
+We’ve learned that predictable schedules help us thrive.

 Another factor to consider if you have high school kids is potential employment.
-In HS, my kids had part-time jobs–one was a gardener’s helper on an estate, another was a part-time nanny for a nurse.
-So our schedule had to work around their employment.
+In HS, my kids had part-time jobs.
+My son was a gardener’s helper on a large estate.
+My daughter was a part-time nanny for a nurse.
+So our schedule had to work around their employment commitments.

 SPACE.